bitcoin/bitcoin/contrib/macdeploy/README.md

 `-target`, `-mmacosx-version-min`, and `-isysroot`, which are all necessary when building for macOS.

-These tools inject timestamps by default, which produce non-deterministic binaries.
-The `ZERO_AR_DATE` environment variable is used to disable that.

 To complicate things further, all builds must target an Apple SDK.
 These SDKs are free to download, but not redistributable.
 See the SDK Extraction notes above for how to obtain it.